moosemorse/Chess_NEA/README.md

 # Chess_NEA
-(NEA) Project for school - chess application + chess AI
+A chess application that users can play against a chess AI.
+After playing, users can save games for later review.